This post contains affiliate links. Please read my disclosure policy to learn more.

 Step 2: Remove your baked ziti from the refrigerator and cover tightly with aluminum foil. **Tightly covering your ziti when in the oven helps trap in moisture during reheating and keeps your ziti from drying out.**

-Step 3: If using an oven thermometer and your dish is not frozen, place the probe about halfway down in the center of your baked ziti and set it to 165° F.
+Step 3: Place the probe of your oven thermometer about halfway down in the center of your baked ziti and set it to 165° F.

 Step 4: Placed baked ziti on the baking sheet.
 This is to catch any spills and to make it easier to transfer your ziti out of the oven, especially if you have used a disposable aluminum pan.